Self-acceptance: I see me true. Prehistory.

 So ultimately, I started searching.

-It was long and speculative jump inside myself.
-What I found there missing was, to my surprise, I. That's when I found out about self-acceptance and started questioning what it was and how can I adopt it for my life.
+It was a long and speculative dive inside myself.
+What I found there missing was, to my surprise, I. That's when I found out about self-acceptance and started questioning what it was and how I could adopt it for my life.
 That’s where my true discoveries began.

 If you’re just like me, a mere duck among bees and swans, self-acceptance can be your key and navigator in building the life of your dream.

-In my next post, I’ll share my findings about self-acceptance, what it means and what are the main blocks standing on our way to getting it.
+In my next post, I’ll share my findings about self-acceptance, what it means, and what the main blocks are standing in our way to getting it.
 I also will share my observations on how self-acceptance can propel our confidence up.